In a nutshell

 - Many firms regularly act for both insurance companies and insured policyholders.
 There is a trend toward firms specializing in either policyholder or insurer work.

 - Under the heading of coronavirus there is almost too much to say on the impact on the insurance market.
 In brief, commercial and personal claims and reinsurance will be contentious topics for several years to come.
-Globally, certain states will underwrite part of the financial risk.
-We expect a headcount increase in this sector while the world settles the financial losses from the pandemic.

 - Technology is affecting the way that insurance is bought and sold.
 Digital servicing has increased the demand by customers for immediate servicing of their needs, with young people in particular expecting instantaneous communication from insurers when they're making a claim.